Information for Tenants looking for a property to rent

 are generally available for a minimum period of 6 months unless otherwise stated

-Tenants must pay a Bond(deposit), Rent and Fees
+Tenants must pay a Bond(deposit) and Rent

 After you, a family member or friend has viewed the property